 Hemorrhoid Treatment Options

 If you have been reluctant to seek hemorrhoid treatment because of anxiety, embarrassment or fear of pain, we understand.
-That’s why we offer sedation proctology.
+Our experienced, caring staff is here to make you feel as comfortable as possible.
+In addition, we offer sedation proctology.

 The sedation is performed by a CRNA (Certified Registered Nurse Anesthetist).
 This greatly reduces anxiety and pain through sedation.
 Because treatments are performed in our office, we’ve eliminated the cost of a hospital charge or facility fee.